Confirmed Bookings

 Paralia Kato Lakkos

-📸 Karpathos coastline — Wikimedia Commons (CC BY-SA 3.0)
+📸 Kato Lakkos/Natura central Karpathos and nearby east-coast context — Wikimedia Commons (CC BY-SA)

 Paralia Forokli